 - leave more CPU cycles to customers.

-From 7 Seconds to 70 Millisecond
+From 7 Seconds to 70 Milliseconds

 Last year I participated in a system called Marin Safety.
 From my development environment, the loading of Waterway Management page took 7 seconds.
 I knew that this was mainly because I was using a remote database instance, which was not the case in a production environment.
 An amplified performance issue, ignore it or not?
 Several hours later, I shortened the loading time to 70 ms.

-From 13 Seconds to 182 Millisecond
+From 13 Seconds to 182 Milliseconds

 Last week, I needed to parse some returning strings of WMS calls from a GeoServer.
 I could select format from text/html and text/plain.
 I should have one more choice, text/xml, according to the protocol.
 XML format was obviously the choice because it's self-explained and way easy to get parsed, but GeoServer doesn't even support it.
 HTML format is reasonably my next choice, it's at lease easier to parse than plain text.
 But for a sample request, it took GeoServer 13 seconds to return an HTML format result while only 182 ms to return a plain text result.
 I'm sure you know my answer at this point of time.
 Do the hard work myself and save user 10+ seconds per call.